-The Fallacy of Big Personality Vs. Longevity in Ministry
+The Fallacy of Big Personality vs. Longevity in Ministry

-They do a great job of gathering students and begin to get some momentum.
-But sooner or later these youth workers get tired, burned out, graduate seminary, realize they can’t support a family with this salary or some combination of these factors and leave.
+They do a great job gathering students and gain some momentum.
+But sooner or later these youth workers tire, burn out, and/or graduate from seminary.
+Then they realize they can’t support a family with this salary (or some combination of factors) and leave.
 And the church loses the advantage of longevity in ministry.
-They are then quickly replaced by the next great personality.
-But after a few short cycles of this, the students as well as parents become reluctant to give their hearts to a new person who will be gone in a year or so.
+We quickly replace them with the next great personality.
+But after a few short cycles of this, students and parents grow reluctant to give their hearts to a new person who will be gone in a year or so.

-It’s All About The Benjamins:
+It’s All About The Benjamins